Genius Junior: Number Cruncher

 The contestants are given math problems which get longer with each subsequent question and will not be able to see the numbers.
 The answer to the last question is the first number to the next question.
 In the quarterfinals, the contestants are given problems with possible addition, subtraction, multiplication, and division combinations.
 In the semifinals, the contestants are given all the numbers and are then told whether to add, subtract, multiply, or divide.
 In the finals, the problems will include squares, cubes, square roots, and/or cube roots.

 Talking Dictionary

-The contestants must spell words backwards.
-In the quarterfinals, the contestants must simply spell each word backwards.
-In the semifinals, the contestants are given the words without the vowels and must decipher them before spelling them backwards.
-In the finals, the contestants may be told to simply spell each word backwards, spell the word backwards using only consonants, or spell the word backwards using only vowels.
+The contestants must spell words backward.
+In the quarterfinals, the contestants must simply spell each word backward.
+In the semifinals, the contestants are given the words without the vowels and must decipher them before spelling them backward.
+In the finals, the contestants may be told to simply spell each word backward, spell the word backward using only consonants, or spell the word backward using only vowels.